Jim Richards (racing driver): Racing career (Australia)

 Driving for Nissan, Richards won his third ATCC in 1990 driving both the Nissan Skyline HR31 GTS-R and the mighty 4WD, twin-turbo R32 GT-R, affectionately known as "Godzilla".
 He would repeat as champion in 1991, finishing the ATCC ahead of his young teammate Mark Skaife.
 Skaife then put the GT-R on pole position at the 1991 Bathurst, before he and Richards cruised to victory in race record time, a lap ahead of the Holden Commodore of defending race winners Win Percy and Allan Grice.

 Richards finished second to Skaife in the 1992 ATCC, before the pair then won their second straight Bathurst 1000 in a crash-shortened race which saw Richards crash the GT-R in a downpour on lap 145.
 However, as there had been a separate crash on that same lap (which Richards later became a part of while trying to drive back to the pits), the red flag was shown and the race was declared.
 As the rules state that the results would be from the previous lap, this saw a surprised Richards and Skaife declared race winners.
 On a personal note, the 1992 Tooheys 1000 was also a sad occasion for Richards when his longtime friend and former JPS BMW teammate, 1967 F1 World Champion Denny Hulme died at the wheel of his BMW M3 on lap 32 after suffering a heart attack.

-Richards was only informed of Hulme's passing just before he and Skaife took to the podium as winners, and as the unruly crowd below booed the pair (they wanted the second-placed Sierra of Dick Johnson and John Bowe declared winners as they did not like a Japanese car dominating as the GT-R did), the normally gentlemanly Richards let fly with his now famous speech:
+Richards was only informed of Hulme's passing just before him and Skaife took to the podium as winners, and as a unruly crowd below booed the pair (they wanted the second-placed Sierra of Dick Johnson and John Bowe declared winners as they did not like a Japanese car dominating as the GT-R did), the normally friendly Richards let fly with his now famous speech:

 "I'm just really stunned for words, I can't believe the reception.
 I thought Australian race fans had a lot more to go than this, this is bloody disgraceful.
 I'll keep racing but I tell you what, this is going to remain with me for a long time, you're a pack of arseholes."

 — 20px, 20px, Jim Richards – Bathurst 1992.

 His other Australian title wins were: